 Maryland AAP Chapter (Contact: Richard Lichenstein, MD, FAAP)

-The Maryland Chapter will work with chapter leaders to implement a pediatric needs assessment for disaster preparedness within the state.
-Chapter leaders will develop a comprehensive competency and gap assessment of Maryland's pediatric disaster preparedness capacities and capabilities through an electronic survey.
-This effort will include activities to identify planning, training, and resource inadequacies, and to learn about existing commitments and status within the pediatric and Emergency Support Function 8 (ESF-8) health care communities.
-Key stakeholders will help the chapter validate the pediatric needs in the Eastern Shore region and create educational tools and planning resources.
+The Maryland Chapter is currently working with chapter leaders to implement a pediatric needs assessment for disaster preparedness within the state.
+Chapter leaders are in the process of developing a comprehensive competency and gap assessment of Maryland's pediatric disaster preparedness capabilities based upon literature review and a focus group that will be disseminated via an electronic survey.
+This effort will include activities to identify planning, training, and resource inadequacies, as well as to learn about existing commitments and status within the pediatric and Emergency Support Function 8 (ESF-8) health care communities.
+To date, we have completed two focus groups that have focused on Eastern Shore concerns and have identified three key areas of concerns:

 Massachusetts AAP Chapter (Contact: Cathleen Haggerty)